Concerns TVNZ host Kamahl Santamaria was hired without consultation

 One source said they believed TVNZ Head of News and Current Affairs Paul Yurisich had "ruffled feathers" with longstanding staff since arriving at TVNZ in late 2020.

-Broadcasting and Media Minister Kris Faafoi said he was made aware of the situation at TVNZ through the "no surprises" principle - in which ministers are kept informed about sensitive matters which may become public.
+Broadcasting and Media Minister Kris Faafoi said through a spokesperson that he was made aware of the situation at TVNZ through the "no surprises" principle - in which ministers are kept informed about sensitive matters which may become public.

-No further comment would be given because it was an internal staffing matter, he said.
+No further comment would be given because it was an internal staffing matter, they said.

 Santamaria was absent from the Breakfast show for the past week, and TVNZ initially explained on Friday that he was dealing with a "family emergency".
 A day later, the broadcaster said in a statement that he was dealing with a "personal matter".